-Originally written and performed for the stage, Hamilton is actually just a recording of one of the original productions, making it the most unique choice on our list today.
+Originally written and performed for the stage, Hamilton is actually a direct recording of one of the original productions, making it the most unique choice on our list today.
 Based on true events, we follow the story of Alexander Hamilton (Lin-Manuel Miranda), one of the founding fathers and a proud man who came from nothing and turned himself into one of the most important men in American history.
-Chosen for its uniqueness, this film is an iconic take on race, culture, history, and music, as the caucasian historic figures are all played by POC, and highlighted by rap and hip hop music as opposed to your usual, run-of-the-mill musical.
+Chosen for its uniqueness, this film is an iconic take on race, culture, history, and music, as the Caucasian historic figures are all played by POC, and highlighted by rap and hip hop music as opposed to your usual musical music.

 Director: Thomas Kail